 Ease Of Use

 Very quickly, you’ll understand how to drag and drop elements, edit text, create fun animations, and design beautiful sites.
 It’s pretty intuitive, considering the complexity of such a task.
-There are three main things that keep this from being a 5-star product:

 Most, though not all, WordPress Page Builders rely strictly on shortcodes to layout your page designs.
 That causes you to be “locked-in” to using their plugin forever, because if you ever disable the plugin, your content is left looking like a huge code dump.
 It’s a real mess.
 Luckily, Elementor understood how terrible that is, so they made sure to be as lock-in-free as possible.
 At the end of the day, if you decide to walk away from Elementor, your content may lose some styling, but it won’t just show a pile of ugly, ridiculous code to your site’s visitors.
 That is of huge importance.